 When Repair Is Best

-More often than not, furnace problems can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace problems can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than ten years old — odds are highly likely that any issues it exhibits can be solved through repair.
 Additionally, if your furnace is still heating your the Wasatch Front region area home efficiently (your HVAC professional can help you determine this), then it is still in your best interest to repair it.
 Usually, as long as you are not seeing a continuous increase in your heating bills with continual usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 Conventional wisdom relating to furnace repairs is that assuming the repairs you need are less than one-third of the investment of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best decision.
 Keep in mind that even if you are experiencing a drop in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your the Wasatch Front region home’s ductwork to see if he thinks these enhancement could boost the efficiency of your furnace.
 Talk to Barlow Service Experts about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best